 Because you need a dedicated area where you can celebrate your victory after a competition, we’ve prepared two meeting spaces.
 An ideal way to make the most of the unique Salon du Cheval de Paris experience.

-National arena: Recreation Area with a view over the circuit and paddock, access to the bar and “happy hours” at the weekend, accessible to horse riders, their teams and the public.
+Elite arena: Recreation Area with a view over the circuit and paddock, access to the bar and “happy hours” at the weekend, accessible to horse riders, their teams and the public.

 On the Prestige arena level: a “Lounge” area reserved for horse riders and their teams with a view over the circuit and paddock!